mudit-dhawan/FND/README.md

-# Leveraging Inter-modality Discordance for Multimodal Fake News Detection
+# Inter-modality Discordance for Multimodal Fake News Detection

-This is the source code for the paper "Leveraging Inter-modality Discordance for Multimodal Fake News Detection"
+This is the source code for the paper "Inter-modality Discordance for Multimodal Fake News Detection" accepted at ACM MM Asia 2021.
 ## Getting started

 ## Setup